druleton/druleton/bin/docs/command-init.md

 There are no arguments for this command.

 #### Options
+- --force (-f) : The init script will only download dependencies if they are not yet downloaded.
+The force option will delete the files and download them again.
 - --env=\<name\> : The environment to run the script for (default : dev).
 - --help (-h) : Show the command help.
 - --hook-info : Show information about the available hooks.